DPP · Data Clarity · Sustainability

 Understand regulation

-ESPR, the Battery Regulation and other product groups introduce step-by-step requirements for data, transparency and evidence.
+ESPR, the Battery Regulation and additional product groups introduce step-by-step requirements for data, transparency and evidence.

 Assess the data situation